jechult/challenge-code/README.md

     PASSWORD = admin
     ```

-- Step 1: Authenticate on API by running the following command:
+- Step 1: Authenticate on API using the credentials above by running the following command:

     ```bash
     curl -X 'POST' \